BRAKELESS

 Do I need an account?

 No — you can always play as a guest.
 Your best distance, odometer, unlocked cars and settings are saved automatically in your browser's local storage, on your device.
-Nothing is uploaded anywhere.
-Optional accounts with a global leaderboard are coming soon.
+If you want your runs to count on the global weekly leaderboard, sign in with Google from the SCORES screen — that's optional, and it's the only thing sign-in is for.
+Details in the privacy policy.

 Can I play on a phone?